 The ‘dead man’s switch’, or ‘dead man’s pedal’ is a standard safety feature on many forklifts, but it hasn’t seen much innovation over the years.

 These switches appear on lots of different vehicles and machines, and are designed to stop the machine from operating if the driver isn’t in full control.
 In the case of a forklift, the dead man’s switch must be held down (usually with the foot) in order for the truck to operate.
 This makes sure that if the driver becomes incapacitated, isn’t in control of the truck, or even isn’t in it at all, it won’t be able to move.

 It’s a smart and simple solution that has prevented countless accidents.
 But on trucks where the operator is standing, like some order pickers, it’s far from the perfect solution and can even introduce some new safety issues itself.
 Here’s why:

 For many of the most demanding warehouse applications, a stand-in stacker can be a fantastic choice, especially in narrower aisles.
 In fact, if you want to improve stacking efficiency and safety, there’s no better forklift truck than a stand-in stacker - and no, even though UniCarriers pioneered the stand-in stacker in 1961, we’re not biased!

 Many other kinds of trucks can stack pallets just like a stand-in stacker, and if their purchase price is lower, they may seem like more attractive machines.
 But the stand-in stacker’s creative design offers some major benefits.

-If you’re looking for a new forklift which will provide years of faithful service, rather than just a short-term hire truck to help you deal with busy periods, your first thought may be to purchase one outright.
+If you’re looking to get a new forklift truck which will provide you with years of reliable service, rather than just a short-term hire forklift to help you deal with periods of high demand, your first thought may be to purchase one outright.